A stay in a treehouse has been on our bucketlist since so long! Can’t believe we actually got around to it in Yala.

 The Luxury Tree House experience

-Currently Yala Luxury Tree House has two tree houses which houses couples.
+Currently Yala Luxury Tree House has two tree houses which are perfect for couples.
 They are building two bigger ones this year for family and group travellers.
 The tree houses have wooden cabins with private bathrooms.
 The room has minimal organic decor.
 The bed has a mosquito net to keep the bugs out.
 Each of the tree houses has it’s own wifi.
 There is a small balcony for viewing pleasure.
 The rooms are air-conditioned and clean.
 There are big windows where you can wake up to a view.
 Surrounded by greens with a view of a pasture, what more can you ask for!

 The bathroom has a hot shower and a toilet.
 Something to note here is, it does not have access from within the room.
 Which means that you have to exit the room, climb down a couple of steps to get in.
 If you are clumsy like us, you may want to be extra careful.